SwivelRevival/Swivel-Source/README.md

 Converts Adobe Flash SWF files to video.

+## Testing

+This branch is for testing and experimenting with different features or elements that need polishing.
+You're free to do what you want here.

 ## Binaries

 The latest stable release of Swivel can be found at <https://www.newgrounds.com/wiki/creator-resources/flash-resources/swivel?path=/wiki/creator-resources/flash-resources/swivel>.